konveyor/eng-kbase/content/posts/krm-functions-with-velero-plugins.md

 ### KRM Function Runner Library
 The library takes in an input a image or an executable and a function config and runs KRM functions on a particular resource list.
-The input to library is in form of a ResourceList and the output we receive is a ResourceList as well.
+The input to library is in form of a ResourceList and the output we receive is a ResourceList.
+This Resouce list can be further parsed to add some additional conditions to a particular parameter and return the output from plugin accordingly.

 ## Solution
 The solution of working this problem out was divided into two phases namely Feasibility Phase and Performance Improvement Phase.